Writers’ Guidelines

 - Those with an interest in language learning development

 We prefer articles written in an informal, conversational style.
 We are not looking for conventional research reports or term papers.
 Executive summaries of research articles are preferred over longer dissertations.
-Writers should emphasize what they have learned from their experience and the implications of these discoveries for second language teachers.
-We will prioritize articles highlighting new and effective programs that result in improvements in second-language teaching and learning.
+Writers should emphasize what they have learned from their experience and the implications of these discoveries for language teachers.
+We will prioritize articles highlighting new and effective programs that result in improvements in language teaching and learning.

 References